 Four miles northwest of Millersburg on US 68, Historical Marker #1566 stands at Bourbon County’s last remaining covered bridge (2013).

 One of only 13 in the state, was built in 1877 by Jacob Bower of the Bower Bridge Company of Maysville, Kentucky about 100 years after the first such bridges were built in Kentucky.
 At one time there were as many as 27 covered bridges spanning Bourbon County streams.
 These bridges were covered to protect them from the weather.
-The timbered spans have played a romantic role in history with many in Kentucky having been destroyed during the Civil War.
-Today those remaining are a nostalgic link to our past.
+Many covered bridges were destroyed during the Civil War.

 Colville Bridge is located on the Colville Road and spans Hinkston Creek near the Harrison County line.
 It is a multiple kingpost truss structure originally built of yellow poplar for its durability.
 Though of sturdy construction, it has needed maintenance and repair over the years.
-Two of the repairs were executed by the son of the builder, also Louis Bower, and his grandson Stock Bower.
+Two of the repairs were executed by Louis Bower, son of Jacob, and Louis’s son, Stock Bower.
 During the latter’s repairs in 1937 the bridge was raised to its current height in hopes of keeping the flooding of Hinkston Creek from damaging the structure.

 In 1972 an overloaded truck damaged the bridge requiring that it was closed for about a year while repairs, supervised by Stock Bower, were made by the Bourbon County Road Department.
 In 1997 record level area flooding raised Hinkston’s crest to 37 feet, several feet above the decking.
 Either the force of debris or the current of the water, or both, caused the bridge to shift on its abutments and pull away from the road.
 Restoring the bridge required a major renovation of the structure which took two years.
 Most of the renovation was conducted off site by Intech Engineering using whatever original materials could be used.